-Can You Build a Barndo in Utah?
+Can You Legally Build a Barndo in Utah?

 Yes, you can build a barndominium in Utah as long as the home meets the state’s and local jurisdiction’s requirements.